chan099/gds/README.md

 * Extend the Vagrantfile to deploy this webapp to two additional vagrant machines and then configure the nginx to load balance between them.
 * Test (in an automated fashion) that both app servers are working, and that the nginx is serving the content correctly.

+## Notes
+I would evaluate and possibly use the supermarket cookbook for Nginx and sudo in the real world, but just sticking with basic hand written ones for this exercise.

 ## Steps
 ## Setup vagrant
 * Add vagrant box: